tikv/website/content/docs/5.1/concepts/overview.md

         weight: 1
 ---

-**TiKV** is a highly scalable, low latency, and easy to use key-value database that delivers single-digit millisecond performance at any scale.
+**TiKV** is a highly scalable, low latency, and easy to use key-value database that delivers <10ms performance at any scale.

 TiKV is intended to fill the role of a unifying distributed storage layer.
 TiKV excels at working with **data in the large** by supporting petabyte scale deployments spanning trillions of rows.